-Richard Williams, of 17 Eden Quay and 8 Sydenham Road, died of heart disease on 21st August 1885.
+Our great-great grandfather, Richard Williams, of 17 Eden Quay and 8 Sydenham Road, died of heart disease on 21st August 1885.
 The photo above must have been taken following the death of John Williams in 1880 and, obviously, before the death of Richard in 1885.

 Her will: 'Geraldine O'Moore Williams, 7 September 1888.
 Will of Geraldine O'Moore Williams, late of 41 North Great Georges Street, Widow died 30 May 1888 at the same place was proved at Principle Registry by Jessie Williams of Airfield, 26 Claremont-road, Sandymount, Dublin.'

 Much of the above research into the Williams family was carried out by my second cousin, Jane Williams, and this has been plagiarised liberally by myself.